molgenis/molgenis-ops-helm/charts/molgenis-opencpu/README.md

 This chart will deploy the following containers:

 - OpenCPU
-- MOLGENIS-httpd (to proxy the registry and docker to one domain)

 ## Provisioning
 You can choose for the OpenCPU image from which repository you want to pull.
 Experimental builds are pushed to registry.molgenis.org and the stable builds to hub.docker.com.